robinali34/blog_algorithms/_posts/2025-01-15-np-hard-intro-traveling-salesman-problem.md

 ## Reduction Summary

 **Hamiltonian Cycle ≤ₚ TSP:**
-- Given Hamiltonian Cycle instance: graph $G$
+- Given Hamiltonian Cycle instance: graph G
 - Create complete graph with weights: 1 if edge exists, 2 (or large) if not
-- Hamiltonian cycle exists ↔ TSP tour of weight $n$ exists
+- Hamiltonian cycle exists ↔ TSP tour of weight n exists

 The reduction is polynomial-time, establishing TSP as NP-complete.